Last Updated on 28th July 2023 by Admin

 The nurse / doctor / pharmacist recommended sodium bicarbonate ear drops as a cheap and effective wax softener.
 Can I use that and still take advantage of the Hearing First Waxfree Guarantee™?

-No, unfortunately you can’t.
+Yes, you can.
+Be careful to only use sodium bicarbonate for two days at the beginning of the Waxbusting Protocol™, followed by three days of using Earol olive oil spray.
 The ear canal surface is designed to be acidic in order to discourage the growth of bacterial and fungal spores.
-While sodium bicarbonate is indeed effective at softening ear wax, it is alkaline and neutralises the acidity of the canal surface and can sometimes cause the upper layer of skin to peel off, especially when used for longer than 5 days.
+While sodium bicarbonate is indeed effective at softening ear wax, it is alkaline and can neutralise the acidity of the canal surface, sometimes causing the upper layer of skin to peel off, especially when used for more than a few days.
 This can increase the chances of a painful outer ear infection (otitis externa), and make make the ear canal swollen and sensitive, making for an unnecessarily uncomfortable ear wax removal procedure.

 Do you have any advice for ear care after ear wax removal?